Latent Shapes

 The flag for saving the decoder model's state uses the

-weighted sum of the training loss and validation loss.
+weighted sum of the training loss and the validation loss.

 The weights are set to 0.1 and 1.0, respectively, so that the model is saved with a focus on validation generalization performance,